-Best 2 Day Jaipur Itinerary: Perfect for first time visitors.
+Best 2 Day Jaipur Itinerary: Perfect For First Time Visitors.

-If you are planning your first visit to India this 2-day Jaipur itinerary is perfect for you.
+If you are planning your first visit to India this 2-Day Jaipur Itinerary is perfect for you.
 With two days in Jaipur you have enough time to see the iconic Hawa Mahal and explore the largest forts of the Pink City.
 Visit the Royal Gaitors and the famous stepwell and wander the colourful Jaipur Flower Market.

 In this guide, learn how to plan a perfect two day visit to Jaipur.
 We cover the top sites, how to get around in Jaipur, where to stay, and of course how to plan your time.